bollu/bollu.github.io/README.md

 > Sybil, vulgarity is no substitute for wit. ~  Violet, Downton Abbey

 > "Why dwell on that now?"
-"BecauseI want to feel the pleasure of telling you I
+"Because I want to feel the pleasure of telling you I
 > told you so".

+> The law, in its majestic equality, forbids rich and poor alike to sleep under
+> bridges, to beg in the streets, and to steal loaves of bread.”

 # Empathy